-- We reserve the right to suggest that you reinstall your operating system or purchase a different brand or model of NIC if we are unable to get your computer connected to the Calvin network.
+- We reserve the right to suggest that you reinstall your operating system or purchase a different brand or model of network card if we are unable to get your computer connected to the Calvin network.

 - CIT offers best effort support for mobile devices.

 Virus and Spyware Removal

 Calvin Information Technology HelpDesk does not provide Virus and Spyware Removal services but will recommend other sources close to campus that do provide this service.
 Viruses, spyware and malware may be a result of irresponsible web browsing and/or downloading pirated content such as movies, music or software.
 Repeated offenses may result in escalating a case to Judicial Affairs.

 The HelpDesk provides diagnostic services on your computer.
 If you have any problems with your computer that are not virus or spyware related, bring your computer to the HelpDesk for a diagnosis.
 We will try and fix your computer as best as possible and if we cannot fix it we will offer suggestions and places you can bring your computer for repairs close to campus.

 You may download and review CIT's personal computer repair waiver.
 You may print and complete this waiver ahead of time (must initial all clauses and fill in the fields inside the blue box), or fill out the waiver at the HelpDesk.

 Please note that CIT does not offer services for reinstalling operating systems.
 We are not able to provide the necessary discs and/or licensing.
 If you need to reinstall your operating system, please refer to the directions from your computer's manufacturer.
 This is typically a straight forward process that does not require technical expertise.

 If you would like CIT to attempt to recover files off of a damaged or corrupt hard drive, you must provide a functional external drive (in FAT32/MS-DOS format) with enough space on it for files to be copied.